About Canon Cameras

-- Universal design: One of the core tenets of Canon’s design philosophy is to make its products as user-friendly as possible.
+Universal design: One of the core tenets of Canon’s design philosophy is to make its products as user-friendly as possible.
 After careful analysis of how consumers interact with their products, Canon applies their findings to increase usability, flexibility and customer convenience.

-- Canon online learning: Canon offers numerous digital classes for sale through their website.
+Canon online learning: Canon offers numerous digital classes for sale through their website.
 With courses ranging from beginners’ guides to DSLR camera use to more specialized classes like landscape photography, Canon’s classes are designed by professionals to provide users with lessons catered to their interests.
 There are also Quick Tip videos available for free on the Canon Learning section of their website.

-- Community outreach and sustainability initiatives: Canon is a firm believer in community outreach and environmental conservation.
+Community outreach and sustainability initiatives: Canon is a firm believer in community outreach and environmental conservation.
 Canon has partnered with Wildlife Conservation Society, Friends of Arcadia and other conservation programs, and the company encourages consumers to recycle their toner cartridges through its return program.
 Canon4Kids is another outreach program designed to aid in the search for missing children.

 Free shipping: Canon provides free shipping on a few of its products.
 Standard offers include free ground shipping for products totaling over $100 and free next-day shipping on pre-ordered products as well as a few shipping deals for specific products like toner and printing accessories.

-- Refurbished sales: Rotating refurbished sales provide consumers with the option of spending less money for a pre-used product.
+Refurbished sales: Rotating refurbished sales provide consumers with the option of spending less money for a pre-used product.
 Cameras and accessories rotate regularly as they become available.

-Canon Cameras Company Profile
+Canon Cameras Company Information